jhazelwo/ksdj/README.md

 files being removed putting the client in an un-editable state until the files are manually restored from archive.

 ### TODO:
-* Strip out extra '%end' from kickstart config is release is el5.

 Deployment notes:
 ----------------